mrxnn/firelite/README.md

-* The color scheme for syntax highlighting is influenced from the color scheme for *sequel* files in [notepad++](https://notepad-plus-plus.org/).
+* The color schema for syntax highlighting is inspired by the color schema for *sequel* files in [notepad++](https://notepad-plus-plus.org/).
 It's not a complete clone though!

 * Few code samples are grabbed from the qt documentation and tweaked as needed.